 Stomach Pain

-Ozempic is primarily used to treat diabetes, but it can also lead to weight loss.
-This weight loss medication can come with an increased risk for abdominal pain and stomach problems, and here’s how:
+Even though Ozempic is mainly used to treat diabetes, it has been shown to have the added benefit of weight loss.
+But it’s not all sunshine and roses, this weight loss medication can come with an increased risk for stomach problems, and here’s how:

 Ozempic belongs to a class of drugs called glucagon-like peptide-1 (GLP-1) receptor agonists.
-These drugs mimic a natural gut hormone, GLP-1, which has several effects, including slowing stomach emptying.
-This makes you feel fuller for longer, reducing calorie intake and aiding weight loss.
-However, slower digestion can also trap food in the stomach for longer, potentially leading to discomfort and abdominal pain.
+I know, sounds like a lot of scientific words.
+Basically, as we mentioned before, these drugs mimic a natural gut hormone, GLP-1.
+This GLP-1 hormone has several effects, but one of those includes slowing stomach emptying.
+Slowing the emptying of the stomach can make you feel fuller for longer, which can reduce calorie intake and assist with weight loss.
+But, slower digestion can also keep food trapped in the stomach for longer, which might lead to discomfort and abdominal pain.

 Gas and Bloating